 Beef liver, Beef heart, Beets, Cranberries, Rosemary, Kelp, Salt, Mixed tocopherols, Cellulose powder, Fish oil, L-tryptophan, Choline chloride, Organic zinc proteinate, Potassium chloride, Rosemary extract, Iron amino acid chelate, Vitamin E supplement, Organic selenium yeast, Calcium carbonate, Beet, Tomato, Broccoli, Carrot, Spinach, Orange, Cherry, Cranberry, Strawberry, Apple, Blueberry, Pumpkin, Riboflavin, Pyridoxine hydrochloride, Folic acid

-- Unkibble’s taste and texture blows most traditional kibbles out of the water.
+- Taste and texture blow most traditional kibbles out of the water

-- Backed by the Spot & Tango’s money-back guarantee.
+- Backed by Spot & Tango’s money-back guarantee

-- You will have to sign up for a subscription to try Unkibble, though you can cancel at any time.
+- Must sign up for a subscription to try Unkibble, though you can cancel at any time

 4. Taste of the Wild